rfruesmer/jsms/README.md

 Coming soon ... please refer to the JSDoc comments and tests for now.

+### Logging

+JSMS makes use of [log4js-api](https://www.npmjs.com/package/@log4js-node/log4js-api), so you should be able to attach any log4js compliant framework, like [log4js-node](https://www.npmjs.com/package/log4js) for node-base applications or the default [log4js](https://github.com/stritti/log4js) when working in a browser environment.

 ## Contribution

 Please keep in mind that this project is still in alpha state, but if you find something important missing or not working right in your use case, don't hesitate and feel free to open an issue or to send me a pull request.